Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Algorithmic Lower Bounds

-\begin{proof}[Proof Sketch] For every instance of the \PTTN problem we construct an equivalent instance of the \HDGshort as follows.
-For every number $i\in\SSS$ we introduce as many normal agents $a_i$ as is the multiplicity of $i$ in $\SSS$, and we assign every agent $a_i$ color $i$.
-For the normal agents, we introduce a single trichotomous master list such that on the first (i.e., most preferred) place there are all coalitions where the sum of colors of its members equals to exactly $k$.
-On the second place, all the agents want to be alone.
-To complete the construction, we complement the \HDGshort instance with a trap gadget that prevents agents from being alone. \end{proof} \fi

-\iflong \begin{theorem} \allHDGNashShort is \NPh even when restricted to instances where ${\types=\coalnum = 2}$ and ${\scoalnum=3}$, and \allHDGIndividualShort is \NPh even when restricted to instances where ${\types=4}$ and ${\scoalnum = \coalnum = 3}$. \end{theorem} \begin{proof} Let $\III$ be an instance of \PTTN\ where the sum of all numbers is $2k$.
+\begin{theorem} \allHDGNashShort is \NPh even when restricted to instances where ${\types=\coalnum = 2}$ and ${\scoalnum=3}$. \end{theorem} \begin{proof} Let $\III$ be an instance of \PTTN\ where the sum of all numbers is $2k$.
 We construct an equivalent instance of \allHDGNashShort as follows.
-For every number $i\in\SSS$ we introduce as many normal agents $a_i$ as is the multiplicity of $i$ in $\SSS$.
-Every such agent is assigned the color $i$.
-We want these agents to form coalitions such that the sum of colors of all coalition members is equal to $k$.
-So, we present a single master list for every agent such that on the first place there are all coalitions such that sum of colors of its members is equal to $k$.
-On the second place, all the agents want to be alone.
+For every number $i\in\SSS$ we introduce a \emph{normal} agent, distinguishing multiplicities of the same number.
+Every such agent is assigned a unique color, which allows us to distinguish them.
+We present a single master list for every agent such that on the first place there are all coalitions such that the colors of their members corresponds a choice of numbers that sum to $k$.
+Notice that this list is very large, but can be encoded using an oracle with polynomial running time.
+As their second choice, all the agents want to be in coalitions consisting entirely of their own color, which can be done continuing the single master list, as coalitions consisting of a color are impossible to form with agents that are not of this color.

-To complete the construction, we add into the instance one green (guard) agent $G$ such that her top choice is to be in pair with another color.
-The second choice is to make a trivial coalition.
+To complete the construction for \allHDGNashShort, we add into the instance one green (guard) agent $G$ such that their top choice is to be in a coalition consisting entirely of one other color apart from green or in the grand coalition.
+The second choice is to form a trivial coalition.

 Let $\III$ be a \YES-instance of the \PTTN problem and $\SSS_1,\SSS_2$ the desired partitioning.
-If we create coalitions $C_1 = \SSS_1$, $C_2 = \SSS_2$ and $C_3 = \{G\}$, we obtain both Nash stable and individually stable outcome, since all the agents are in the coalition of their top choice with the exception of $G$, who is alone and cannot join any preferable coalition.
+If we create coalitions $C_1 = \SSS_1$, $C_2 = \SSS_2$ and $C_3 = \{G\}$, we obtain a Nash stable and individually stable outcome, since all the agents are in the coalition of their top choice with the exception of $G$, who is alone but no preferable coalition exists for them.